-- For male subjects who can father a child and are having intercourse with females of childbearing potential who are not using adequate contraception: willingness to use a protocol-recommended method of contraception from the start of study therapy until ≥30 days after the final dose of study therapy and to refrain from sperm donation from the start of study therapy until ≥90 days after administration of the final dose of study therapy.
-Note: A male subject is considered able to father a child unless he has had a bilateral vasectomy with documented aspermia or a bilateral orchiectomy.
+- .
+For male patients who can father a child and are having intercourse with females of childbearing potential who are not using adequate contraception, willingness to use an effective method of contraception from the start of study therapy until ≥3 months after the last dose of cirmtuzumab and ≥3 months after the last dose of ibrutinib, whichever is later and to refrain from sperm donation from the start of study therapy until ≥3 months after administration of the final dose of either of the study drugs.

-- Evidence of a personally signed informed consent indicating that the subject is aware of the neoplastic nature of the disease and has been informed of the procedures to be followed, the experimental nature of the therapy, alternatives, potential risks and discomforts, potential benefits, and other pertinent aspects of study participation.
+- .
+Evidence of a personally signed informed consent indicating that the patient is aware of the neoplastic nature of the disease and has been informed of the procedures to be followed, the experimental nature of the therapy, alternatives, potential risks and discomforts, potential benefits, and other pertinent aspects of study participation.

 You CAN'T join if...

 - Known histological transformation to an aggressive lymphoma (ie, Richter transformation).
-Note: Biopsy documentation of the absence or presence of transformation is not required.

 - Significant cardiovascular disease (eg, myocardial infarction, arterial thromboembolism, cerebrovascular thromboembolism) within 3 months prior to start of study therapy; angina requiring therapy; symptomatic peripheral vascular disease; New York Heart Association Class 3 or 4 congestive heart failure; or uncontrolled Grade ≥3 hypertension (diastolic blood pressure ≥100 mmHg or systolic blood pressure ≥160 mmHg) despite antihypertensive therapy.

 - Gastrointestinal disease (eg, gastric or intestinal bypass surgery, pancreatic enzyme insufficiency, malabsorption syndrome, symptomatic inflammatory bowel disease, chronic diarrheal illness, bowel obstruction) that might interfere with drug absorption or with interpretation of gastrointestinal AEs.

 - Evidence of an ongoing systemic bacterial, fungal, or viral infection (including upper respiratory tract infections) at the time of start of study therapy.
-Note: Subjects with localized fungal infections of skin or nails are not precluded from participation.
+Note: Patients with localized fungal infections of skin or nails are not precluded from participation.

-- Pregnancy or breastfeeding.
+- .
+Pregnancy or breastfeeding.

-- Major surgery within 4 weeks before the start of study therapy.
+- .
+Major surgery within 4 weeks before the start of study therapy.

-- Prior solid organ transplantation.
+- .
+Prior solid organ transplantation.

-- Prior anti-ROR1 therapy within 12 weeks prior to the start of study therapy.
+- .
+Prior anti-ROR1 therapy within 12 weeks prior to the start of study therapy.